Spaying & Neutering Benefits

 - Early neutering prevents many aggression problems before they even begin.
 Studies show that up to 60% of neutered male dogs show a decline in unprovoked aggression toward other dogs.
 The focus of neutered cats and dogs is on giving attention to their human families.

-- Aside from the differences in roaming and aggression, neutered pets do not undergo any basic personality changes.
-Your pet will still be just as playful, active, watchful, and affectionate as ever.
+- Aside from the differences in roaming and aggression, neutered pets do not undergo any other basic personality changes.
+Thus, your pet will still be just as playful, active, watchful, and affectionate as ever.

 - If you have more than one pet in your household, neutered animals get along better with each other.

-- Contrary to popular belief, spaying or neutering does not make your pet fat: It’s lack of exercise and overfeeding, not spaying and neutering, that causes weight gain in.
+- Contrary to popular belief, spaying or neutering does not make your pet fat: It’s lack of exercise and overfeeding, not spaying and neutering, that causes weight gain in pets.
 If you continue to provide proper diet and exercise, your pet will remain fit and trim.

 - It is highly cost-effective: Your pet’s spay/neuter surgery is far lower in cost than having and caring for a litter, and that’s before the cost of treatment for all these health issues is even considered.